-House System, or originally also called “residential college system,” is a concept borrowed from our European and United Kingdom roots.
-It was designed for the residential, or boarding schools at colleges and was brought to the United States at schools like Yale and Harvard.
-The purpose was to inculcate a family or “home” atmosphere for the residential students.
+The House System, originally also called a “residential college system,” is a concept borrowed from our European and United Kingdom roots.
+It was designed for residential boarding schools at colleges and was brought to the United States at schools like Yale and Harvard.
+The purpose was to inculcate a “home” atmosphere for the students.
 At many secondary schools in the United States, House Systems are employed to provide more opportunity for student body unity.

 Why a House System?

 At Cary Christian School, the House System was born, a natural heir, to our educational and cultural philosophies.
-At CCS, our mission is to provide an excellent classical education founded upon a biblical worldview.
+Our mission is to provide an excellent classical education founded upon a biblical worldview.
 Our passion is to equip people to know how to love God and man.
-In the House System, we seek to accomplish that passion by loving as we have been loved.
-As God is an eternal relationship between Father, Son and Holy Spirit—unity in diversity—so Saint Athanasius writes,
+In the House System, we seek to accomplish that goal by loving as we have been loved.
+As God is an eternal relationship between Father, Son and Holy Spirit—unity in diversity—as Saint Athanasius writes,

-We believe that relationship to have been imprinted on God’s creation, with the purest concentration being given to mankind, those bearing the Imago Dei, the image of God.
-Therefore, one way of both confessing and worshipping God, the three-in-One, is to be like Him in the way a child is like a Father.
+We believe that relationship is imprinted on God’s creation, with the purest concentration being given to mankind, those bearing the Imago Dei, the image of God.
+One way of both confessing and worshipping God, the Three-in-One, is to be like Him in the way a child is like a father.
 He made us diverse.
 He made us to be in unity—with Him and with each other.
 Unity and diversity—as He is, so are we.
 This is the main goal of the House System.

 How Does It Work?

-In the House System at CCS, we seek to love as we have been loved—to incarnate the love that God has given in how we live and what we do.
-That began by developing houses that encompass a mix of grades from 7-12.
+In the House System, we embody the love that God has given in how we live and what we do.
+That began by developing houses that encompass grades from 6-12.
 The purpose is to provide an opportunity for what we call “vertical unity.”
-Rather than the standard categories of grade providing an identity, the House encourages underclassmen to look up to and interact with older students, while the upper classmen are given the opportunity to lead and care for the younger students.
+Rather than the standard categories of grade and age providing an identity, the House encourages underclassmen to look up to and interact with older students, while the upper classmen are given the opportunity to lead and care for the younger students.

 Each house is also provided with a theme of service at the school:

-- The Edwards House, named after 18th Century American Theologian and Pastor Jonathan Edwards, is the House of Service and Feeding.
-They provide the structure and execution of the secondary school lunch system, as well as various fellowships, meals and meetings.
+The Edwards House, named after eighteenth-century American theologian and Pastor Jonathan Edwards, is the House of Service and Feeding.
+It provides the structure and execution of the secondary school lunch system, as well as various fellowships, meals, and meetings.

-- The Luther House, named after 16th Century German Reformer, Pastor and theologian Martin Luther, is the House of Spiritual Formation and Reformation.
-They provide aid and encouragement through prayer, provision of the Word of God in posting reminders and giving Bibles, and spiritual devotion to God and the joy of all peoples in every aspect of life.
+The Luther House, named after sixteenth-century German Reformer, pastor and theologian Martin Luther, is the House of Spiritual Formation and Reformation.
+It aids and encourages through prayer, provision of the Word of God in posting reminders and giving Bibles, and spiritual devotion to God and the joy of all peoples in every aspect of life.

-- The Schaeffer House, named after 20th Century Christian author and apologist Francis Schaeffer, is the House of Celebration.
-They provide the support and planning of the various school celebrations such as Snowball and Protocol.
+The Schaeffer House, named after Francis Schaeffer, twentieth-century author and apologist, is the House of Celebration.
+It provides the support and planning of the various school celebrations such as Snowball and Protocol.